-ANSTO encourages staff to cycle, carpool or take public transport to get to work and to walk rather than drive around the Lucas Heights campus.
-ANSTO provides staff with a carpooling website and regular shuttlebus services to and from the local railway station.
+ANSTO encourages staff to cycle, carpool or take public transport to get to work and to walk rather than drive around the site.
+ANSTO provides staff with a carpooling website and regular shuttle-bus services to and from the local railway station.
 Numerous paths, tracks, bike racks, lockers and shower facilities are available for use by the avid walker/cyclist.